Fiehn/wiki-classification-mlops/reports/README.md

 >
 > Answer:

 During the project, setting up GCP and making everything work seamlessly in the cloud has by far taken up most of our time.
 We had a lot of issues with a docker images and training of our model working well locally, but not in the cloud.
-However once it we figured everything out with the right permission, service account and credentials, it worked very well and we therefore managed to do all of our training and hyperparameter tuning in the cloud.
+However once we figured everything out with the right permission, service account and credentials, it worked very well and we therefore managed to do all of our training and hyperparameter tuning in the cloud.

 ### Question 31